Sebastian Fundora-Keith Thurman WBC 154-Pound Title Fight Set For Oct. 25

 Instead, Tszyu went on to rematch Fundora last month with the understanding Thurman would face the winner in a title fight this fall.

 Now, that’s coming to fruition.
-And it was a Thurman injury that landed Fundora the title shot in the first place.
+And it was Thurman's injury that landed Fundora the title shot in the first place.

 Thurman was set to challenge Tszyu in March 2024 in Las Vegas, but he was forced to withdraw with a biceps injury that required surgery.
 Fundora (23-1-1, 15 KOs) replaced Thurman on short notice and scored the split-decision upset of Tszyu in a brutal and bloody fight.